elegant-scipy/elegant-scipy/markdown/ch7.markdown

 * Pluim et al., Mutual-Information-Based Registration of Medical
   Images: A Survey, IEEE Transactions on Medical Imaging, 22(8) 2003

+Applications of image alignment or *registration* include panorama stitching, combination of multi-modal brain scans, super-resolution imaging, and, in astronomy, object denoising through the combination of multiple exposures.

-We start, of course, by setting up our plotting environment:
+We start, now, by setting up our plotting environment:

 ```python
 %matplotlib inline